AniPixel: Towards Animatable Pixel-Aligned Human Avatar

 \subsection{Shading Module}

 As the appearance information derived from the observation space is in the input pose, which is different from the target pose.
 When the human pose changes, local illumination on the body surface may also change, \eg, if lifting arms to the head, there might be shading on the face.
-Besides, the colors in the observation space are not conditioned on the target view directions $\mathbf{v}$, so the output colors $\mathbf{c}_o$ are not view-dependent, which is not desirable for realistic rendering.
+Besides, the colors in the observation space are not conditioned on the target view directions $\mathbf{v}$, so the output colors $\mathbf{c}_o$ are not view-dependent, which is undesirable for realistic rendering.
 To tackle this problem, we devise a shading module predicting a pose-dependent and view direction-related per-point scalar shading factor to modulate the output colors $\mathbf{c}_o$.
-For subject-specific effects, \eg, different reflectance caused by variant clothes materials, we also take the identity latent code $l_{idt}$ as input.
-As in~\cite{alldieckPhotorealisticMonocular3D2022}, we extract a global feature $\mathbf{L}$ from the input images to represent the global illumination.
+To capture subject-specific effects, \eg, different reflectance caused by variant clothes materials, we also take the identity latent code $l_{idt}$ as conditional input.
+Additionally, during the data collection process, the captured images are obtained over a period of time, during which environmental illumination and camera settings may change.
+Inspired by \cite{alldieckPhotorealisticMonocular3D2022}, we extract a global feature $\mathbf{L}$ from the input images to account for the overall per-image illumination variance.
+In a nuts shell, the shading module aims to accurately represent the per-image, subject-specific, pose-dependent, and view-dependent color factors.
 We use a shallow MLP to predict the shading factor $F_{\sigma_l}: (\mathbf{v}, \mathbf{\theta}_t, \mathbf{n}_t, l_{idt}, \mathbf{L}) \mapsto \alpha$.
 The modulated color is:

 where $\odot$ means per-point multiplication.
 Through this shading factor modulation, the appearance information in observation space is adapted to the target space.
 Given the density and RGB color for each query point on a ray $\mathbf{r} = (\mathbf{c}_t, \sigma)$, we render the pixel color using standard volume rendering~\cite{mildenhallNerfRepresentingScenes2021}.